shapirov103/appmod-blueprints/applications/java/MonoToMicroLegacy-a2c/README.md

 # appmod-blueprints
-#This is the sample Java application which is running on Ec2
+This is the sample Java application which is running on EC2

 ## High level Steps